 Long Live The Unique Selling Proposition

-I’ve personally wrestled with identifying and clarifying the true USP for many of the brands I’ve worked with over the past 30-plus years, so I know firsthand that it isn’t as easy as Reeves makes it sound.
-But it’s ultimately a matter of the success or failure of your brand that you do it.
+I’ve personally wrestled with identifying and clarifying the true USP for many of the brands I’ve worked with over the past 30-plus years.
+I know firsthand that it isn’t as easy as Reeves makes it sound.
+But it’s ultimately a matter of the success or failure of your brand that you figure it out.
 And do it well.

 In 2001 (and updated in 2008), respected marketer and author Jack Trout published Differentiate or Die, an excellent read on the need and ways for true differentiation.
 He acknowledges that in our modern era of reverse engineering lasting product differentiation is tough.
 And patent protection only goes so far.
 Still, differentiation with the product or service itself is the first thing to consider.
 As Trout puts it, “improve, update, or reinvent.”
 Improve or add meaningful features — or completely reinvent — to provide a genuine, appreciable point of difference.

-Operating more efficiently and effectively than your competitors is not typically a viable long-term differentiating strategy either, though many brands focus on better customer service, improved communications, etc. As important — and must-do — brand building blocks as those are, competitors may eventually level the playing field with respect to them.
+Operating more efficiently and effectively than your competitors is not typically a viable long-term differentiating strategy, though many brand managers are smart to focus on better customer service, improved communications, etc. As important — and must-do — brand building blocks as those are, competitors may eventually level the playing field with respect to them.

-Uncover the point of difference that uniquely belongs to your brand (and be assured: you DO have at least one), and doggedly pursue it.
+Uncover the point of difference that uniquely and authentically belongs to your brand and doggedly pursue it (and take this to heart: you DO have at least one point of authentic differentiation).
 This difference must be genuine, and it must be something of true value to your prospects.
 Strategically, this is brand positioning — part of the larger process of crafting a finely honed, sharply defined brand identity.

-In future posts we’ll will offer suggestions for discovering the true point of difference for your brand.
-In the meantime, look inward to your brand and outward to the marketing environment and begin thinking about opportunities for true brand differentiation.
+In future posts we’ll offer suggestions for discovering the true point of difference for your brand.
+In the meantime, look inward to your brand and outward to the marketing environment in which you compete and begin identifying the opportunities for true brand differentiation.
 Your business depends on it.
+Need help?
+We can do that right here at 34 North.